DavidRandallPeters/3DModeling/3D_003_SubstanceToUnity.md

 Those are the complete basics of the *Maya » Substance » Unity 3D asset pipeline*.

-We skipped intermediate and advanced tips and tricks - but, really - you now have all of the skills used most commonly within the industry.
+Next time, we'll cover some intermediate and advanced tips and tricks — importantly, covering collision - but in truth you now have most of the relevant skills used most commonly within the industry.

 The rest will come through practice and through research that you'll do - as and when needed - to address more specific situations.